 - The Black Mine of Teihiihan (Call of Cthulhu) – Printer Friendly

-- The Black Mine of Teihiihan – Roll20 Assets & Tokens
+- The Black Mine of Teihiihan – VTT Assets & Tokens

-If you run the adventure or play in it, all that I ask is that you let me know what you thought and how it went.
-Especially if you get blown up by your own stick of dynamite in the mine.
-Tweet me @SageThalcos
+If you run the adventure or play in it, all that I ask is that you let me know what you thought and how it went… especially if you get blown up by your own stick of dynamite in the mine.
+Post a comment below or tweet me @SageThalcos